wmnsk/go-pfcp/README.md

 )
 ```

-Instead of using the named constructors, you can also use `ie.NewXxTypeIE()` to create an arbitrary IE of any type with the `XxType` value.
-This is useful when you don't want to use constructors which requires the specific type of parameters, or when you want to create an IE that is not supported in this library.
+Instead of using the named constructors, you can also create an arbitrary IE of any type with the `SomeType` value where `SomeType` is any of the `Uint8`, `Uint16`, `Uint32`, `Uint64`, `String`, or `FQDN`.
+This is useful when you don't want to use the named constructors which require the specific type of parameters, or when you want to create an IE that is not supported in this library.

-For example, the following two codes will create the same IE.
+For example, the following two codes will create the same `*ie.IE` instance.

 ```go
 qvTime := ie.NewQuotaValidityTime(10*time.Second)